 Social media sites at the university should be marked as official in some way (for example, in a Twitter bio or in the Facebook “about” section).

 The image associated with your page or account may be the official logo of your unit or an image closely associated with your unit, such as the building in which your unit is located.
-However, you may not solely use the Western logo unless your account represents the entire university, not a subset thereof.
-Contact University Communications and Marketing to have a sub-branded Western logo made for your specific unit.
+You may not solely use the Western logo unless your account represents the entire university.
+Contact University Marketing to get a web-appropriate version of your unit’s logo or have a sub-branded Western logo made for your specific unit.

-These name and image conventions apply to all social media services, including, but not limited to, Facebook, Twitter, Flickr, YouTube, Pinterest, Tumblr and Google+.
+These name and image conventions apply to all social media services.

 Terms and Conditions of Social Media Services